Environment and Transformation: New Focus points of Development Studies in the Anthropocene

-In the roundtable discussion, accompanying an official book launch, we bring together two contributors of the volume building connections between development studies, transformation studies and environmental research.
-The panellists will take a transdisciplinary lens to explore processes of socio-cultural, political-economic and ecological change and place the interconnections of environment and transformation as a focal point of departure for re-assessing and re-conceptualising the role and responsibility of development studies.
+In the roundtable discussion, accompanying an official book launch, we brought together two contributors of the volume building connections between development studies, transformation studies and environmental research.
+The panellists took a transdisciplinary lens to explore processes of socio-cultural, political-economic and ecological change and place the interconnections of environment and transformation as a focal point of departure for re-assessing and re-conceptualising the role and responsibility of development studies.

 - Why is it necessary to redefine Development Studies in the context of the Anthropocene?
 How can we imagine Anthropocene scholarship?